-In accordance with Section 3.3 of National Instrument 52-109 - Certification of Disclosure in Issuers' Annual and Interim Filings ("NI 52-109"), the Company has limited the design of its DC&P and ICFR to exclude the controls, policies and procedures of MYM, Pharm Yarok, Rosen High Way, Vironna and Oranim Plus (the "Excluded Entities"), all of which were acquired by the Company or by one of it subsidiaries within 365 days of the end of the interim period ended March 31, 2022.
+In accordance with Section 3.3 of National Instrument 52-109 - Certification of Disclosure in Issuers' Annual and Interim Filings ('NI 52-109"), the Company has limited the design of its DC&P and ICFR to exclude the controls, policies and procedures of MYM, Pharm Yarok, Rosen High Way, Vironna and Oranim Plus (the "Excluded Entities"), all of which were acquired by the Company or by one of it subsidiaries within 365 days of the end of the interim period ended June 30, 2022.

 The Excluded Entities are included in the Interim Financial Statements.
-On a combined basis, the Excluded Entities' contributions to the Interim Financial Statements was approximately 52% of total revenues.
-Additionally, as at March 31, 2022, the current assets and current liabilities of the Excluded Entities, on a combined basis, represented approximately 34% and 23% of the Company's consolidated current assets and current liabilities, respectively.
-Combined non-current assets, which includes intangible assets and goodwill from these acquisitions, represented approximately 12% of our consolidated non-current liabilities represented approximately 13% of our consolidated non-current liabilities.
+On a combined basis, the Excluded Entities' contributions to the Interim Financial Statements was approximately 44% of total revenues.
+Additionally, as at June 30, 2022, the current assets and current liabilities of the Excluded Entities, on a combined basis, represented approximately 46% and 28% of the Company's consolidated current assets and current liabilities, respectively.
+Combined non-current assets, which includes intangible assets and goodwill from these acquisitions, represented approximately 10% of our consolidated non-current assets.
+Combined non-current liabilities represented approximately 14% of our consolidated non-current liabilities.
 Management of the Company is committed to removing this limitation and integrating the Excluded Entities into the Company's DC&P and ICFR within the timeframe permitted under NI 52-109.